jpburgess/surfs_up/README.md

 3. The highest recoreded temperatures for both months are also very similar (June: 85F and December: 83F).
 This means there isn't much risk of it being too hot to surf.

 ## Summary
 Overall the difference in temperature between June and December is negligible.
 Oahu has about as stable a climate pattern as you would see anywhere in the world.
-This makes it a perfect location to start a year round surf school.
+This makes it a perfect location to start a year round surf shop.

 ### Further Analysis
 Further analysis using the provided data could look into the differences in precipitation between June and December.